-A Case Concerning LGBTQ Student(s) and Title IXKey Date: July 21, 2021 • Preliminary Injunction Filed
+A Case Concerning LGBTQ Student(s) and Title IXKey Date: July 21, 2021 • Preliminary Injunction Granted

 Type: Transgender Student Cases

 West Virginia lawmakers passed a so-called “Save Women’s Sports Bill” during the 2021 legislative session that prevents transgender youth from playing sports in the division corresponding to their gender identity.
-ACLU filed suit on behalf of an eleven-year-old transgender girl who wants to play on her public middle school’s girls’ cross-country and track teams.
+Lambda Legal and the ACLU filed suit on behalf of an eleven-year-old transgender girl who wants to play on her public middle school’s girls’ cross-country and track teams.

 Latest in the Case:

-May 26, 2021: Lambda Legal files suit, challenging the law and asking a judge to issue a preliminary injunction to prevent the law from going into effect while litigation is pending.
+May 26, 2021: Lambda Legal and ACLU file suit, challenging the law and asking a judge to issue a preliminary injunction to prevent the law from going into effect while litigation is pending.